marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 As result - possible to get this kind of "cookie" by scripts.

 So, CSRF protection for POST-request forms is works.
-And kind of csrf-tokens for GET-requests.
+And kind of try to use csrf-tokens for GET-requests.

-But we are able to do CSRF-attack for this GET-request form (anyway).
+But we are, anyway, able to do CSRF-attack for this GET-request form.

-And we are able to do CSRF-attack for POST-request form - if "csrf-tokens" will be known for us.
+And we are, anyway, able to do CSRF-attack for POST-request form - if "csrf-tokens" will be known for us.

 With Cross-Site-Scripting trouble under the project-application - quite likely to perform it.

-So, we are able to exploit and did the CSRF attack with this project-application based on points:
+Thus, we are able to exploit and did the CSRF attack with this project-application based on points:

-GET-request forms do not really protected by CSRF-tokens;
+>> GET-request forms do not really protected by CSRF-tokens;

-POST-request forms vulnerable if possible to get csrf-token (by using Cross-site-scripting as example).
+>> POST-request forms vulnerable if possible to get csrf-cookie-token (by using Cross-site-scripting as example).

-Some of this points can be more visible, when we add log-out (on current time there is "mapping" and "add listener");
+Some of this points can be more critical when we decided to add log-out (on current time there is vulnerable "mapping" and "add listener" functionality only);

 Also with enabled CSRF protection and with default state about database-console: hibernate/h2-console access will be 'broken' based on points that CSRF-tokens is missing with login there;